Angkor - Classic 3-day Temple Tour

 In the afternoon, we’ll pick you back up from your hotel at 3.00 pm.

 This afternoon, we’ll return back to Angkor Wat where the afternoon’s golden sunlight will be reflected in the water which is rather fitting, because Angkor wat is a golden temple and it’s a lovely way to end your tour.

 Three days: from $535

-Price valid for two people.
-Inclusive Ac car transport, private boat for floating village, drinking water, hot black coffee, hot tea, private tuitor and guide services.
+Price is for two people.
+Inclusive Ac car transport, private boat for floating village, drinking water, hot black coffee, hot tea, private tutor and guide services.

 (An option additional guests available)

-Price excluded: Accommodation, Food, Beverage, entrance fee of Angkor Heritage site and your personal cost.
+Price excludes: accommodation, food, beverage, entrance fee to Angkor Heritage site and your own personal purchases.